We may earn commission from affiliate links →

-48 Hours in Dubrovnik: How to Enjoy Dubrovnik in Two Days
+48 Hours In Dubrovnik: How To Spend Two Days In Dubrovnik

 While the rest of Dubrovnik caters more and more toward tourists, the Old Town is as quaint and charming as it ever was.
-And because it’s protected by UNESCO as World Heritage, it will forever look the way it does now.
-This is why thousands and thousands of people come to Dubrovnik each year.
+And because UNESCO protects it as World Heritage, it will forever look the way it does now.
+This is why thousands and thousands of people visit Dubrovnik each year.

-If you’re planning to visit Dubrovnik too—and you really, really should—, you might be interested in knowing how you can spend 48 hours in Dubrovnik.
-Two days is enough time to explore the relatively compact Old Town.
+If you’re planning to visit Dubrovnik too—and you really, really should—, you might be interested in knowing how you can spend two days in Dubrovnik.
+Two days is enough time to explore the relatively compact Old Town, and then you can head to other amazing Croatian destinations from there.
 To go on day trips from Dubrovnik, though, you’ll need to set aside one more day.

-The place to focus on when you visit Dubrovnik is its Old Town, an area that’s chock-full with historic architecture, museums, restaurants and charming alleys.
-You’ll need a full day to explore it properly, so take your time and prepare for a day filled with culture, architecture and history.
+When you visit Dubrovnik, the place to focus on is its Old Town, an area that’s chock-full with historic architecture, museums, restaurants, and charming alleys.
+You’ll need a full day to explore it properly, so take your time and prepare for a day filled with culture, architecture, and history.

 Morning – City Walls